 Coco Fusco has been pushing the boundaries between art, thought, and activism for thirty years.
 She explores race, war, gender, and questions of identity through performance, large-scale projections, web-based streaming, closed-circuit television, publication, sculpture, and forms of interactional aesthetics.
 From “Couple in a Cage” (1992-94), in which Fusco and Guillermo Gómez-Peña presented themselves in a cage as “undiscovered Amerindians”—a piece chosen for the 1993 Whitney Biennial—to new video work on contemporary Cuba, Fusco has assembled a body of work that truly deserves the appellation “interdisciplinary.”

 Fusco is Andrew Banks Endowed Professor of Art at the University of Florida.
-She has exhibited around the world—Sydney, Shanghai, Porto Alegre, Johannesburg, and on and on—and has received the 2016 Greenfield Prize in Visual Art, a Guggenheim Fellowship, and the Absolut Art Award for Art Writing (2013), among other recognitions.
+She has exhibited around the world—Sydney, Shanghai, Porto Alegre, Johannesburg, and on and on—and has received the 2016 Greenfield Prize in Visual Art, a Guggenheim Fellowship, and the Absolut Art Award for Art Writing, among other recognitions.
 A Cuban-American herself, Fusco is author most recently of Dangerous Moves: Performance and Politics in Cuba (2015).
-Fusco will visit with students across a range of disciplines, share new video work, and give a public presentation for a general audience.